maptopixel/metaworkflows-wps/README.md

-# WPS Wrappers using 52°North
+# OGC Web Processing Service Wrappers using 52°North

+This repo contains code for wrapping an OGC Web Processing Service inside another Web Process Service.

-This repo is based on the WPS-extension-Skeleton project on 52North for creating WPS.
+It is based on the WPS-extension-Skeleton project on 52North for creating WPS.
 It provides wrappers to enable a WPS workflow to execute process workflows using metadata objects stored in a GeoNetwork instance.
 This repository does therefore rely on setting up the (Workflow-AT)[https://github.com/cobweb-eu/workflow-at] tool and a library for [parsing/querying GeoNetwork]( https://github.com/maptopixel/geonetwork-manager)

 ## WPS Wrapper deployment instructions